gdelvalle99/STMapAuto/README.md

 -Create 2 folders on your computer (i.e. Input and output folders).

--Download classifiers to your PC  (LINK).
+-Download classifiers to your PC (https://drive.google.com/drive/folders/1ut73XbMOyv6L0WhXRT-2eq7AsvYdlwdM?usp=sharing.

 Now the software is ready to be used: